UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_07.md

 We talked about how `.head()` will generate the first few rows (5 as default) of a dataframe but what if we wanted rows 5-10?

 The first column of this dataframe is called the `index`.
-This is what we specified with `index_col=0` when we read in our data with `pd.read_csv()`.
 Each row has a label (the index) as well as a position.
-In this case, the index label of an observation is the cereal name and the index position is where it lies in the dataframe.The index label doesn’t alway have to be named with words, they could be also named with a number which can get confusing.
+In this case, the index label of an observation is the same as it’s position.
+This doesn’t always have to be the case.
+We can assign columns as the index, but we will discuss this in the next section.

 Notes: Script here.